davidxmoody/davidxmoody.com/_drafts/diary-program.md

 title: Lessons learned from a three year programming project
 ---

-TODO add github link, say what the project actually *is*
+TODO add github link

 For the last three years, I have been working on a little pet project.
 It has probably taught me more about software development than my entire time at university.

+It's a command line program for writing and organising a personal diary.
+I've spent hundreds of hours on it and have gone through many different designs.
 Instead of covering every little detail of the project, I'm going to go through a few of the most important lessons it has taught me.

-## Early stages: Bash is really powerful
+## Bash is really powerful

-About four years ago, I started keeping a diary.
+I started keeping a diary about four years ago.
 Initially, I just wrote in a single text file.
 It was nice and simple and easy.
 After a few months, the file got a bit big and it was impossible to find anything.
-I also had problems with Dropbox syncing clashes.
-I experimented for a while keeping separate files but it was still really awkward to find anything.
+I experimented with splitting it into multiple files but that just made it even harder to find anything.

 Then, three years ago, I started learning [Bash](http://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 Bash is incredibly powerful.
-I kind of take it for granted now but back then, something as simple as [grepping](http://en.wikipedia.org/wiki/Grep) for keywords in multiple files was a revelation.
+I take it for granted now but back then, something as simple as [grepping](http://en.wikipedia.org/wiki/Grep) for keywords in multiple files was a revelation.

 I started experimenting with all kinds of ad-hoc scripts.
-I had a script to search for keywords and hashtags, a script to do a wordcount and a script to manage files and create new entries.
+I had a script to search for keywords and hashtags, a script to do a wordcount and a script to create new entries.
 I eventually settled on a new file format with one file per entry and the date embedded into the filename.

-All this time, I was learning about some incredibly useful command line tools.
-I was searching with `grep`, displaying results with `less`, doing wordcounts with `wc`, writing in `vim`, formatting and parsing dates with `date`, handling output redirection with pipes and doing lots of other stuff.
+All this time, I was learning about some incredibly useful command line tools. `grep` to search. `less` to display results. `wc` to do a wordcount. `vim` to edit entries. `date` to format and parse dates. `fmt` to wrap text.
+There were many others too.

 However, my scripts just kept growing and growing.
 They reached about 800 lines of code at their maximum.
-There was a lot of repeated code shared within the files for manipulating dates and looping through all entries.
+There was a lot of repeated code and other poor design decisions.

+I attempted to refactor my scripts with a more sane design.
+I made some progress but it was hard work.
+I eventually realised that Bash just wasn't the right language for the job.
+The lack of proper data-structures really hurt.
+So did the inability to properly share information between scripts.

-Lesson 1: TODO
+Lesson 1: Choose the right language for the job.

 ## Version control